 New and upper-class students can learn more about the variety of campus organizations and events offered at LVC during this informative fair.
 Representatives from many student groups are available to discuss their organizations and to answer questions.
 Look for announcements of the event during the first week of classes.

 A variety of instrumental and vocal recitals by students, faculty, and ensembles are scheduled throughout the year.
 Additionally, campus music organizations present several special concerts each semester.
-Most recitals and concerts are free to students and are presented in Lutz Hall (Blair Music Center), Miller Chapel, and the Zimmerman Recital Hall (Arnold Art Gallery).
-Schedules are available in the Music Department, with a regularly updated calendar of events posted in the Blair Music Center lobby.
+Most recitals and concerts are free to students and are presented in Lutz Hall (Blair Music Center), Miller Chapel, and the Zimmerman Recital Hall (Arnold Gallery).
+Schedules are available in the Music Department, with a regularly updated calendar of events posted in the Blair Music Center lobby and online.

 The Wig and Buckle Theater Company presents a variety of plays and musicals in Leedy Theater in the Mund College Center.
 Auditions are open to all students in good academic standing.

-A semi-formal dinner dance is sponsored by Student Government for the entire College community prior to winter break.
+Student Government sponsors a semi-formal dinner dance for the entire College community prior to winter break.
 The dance is held in the ballroom of a nearby hotel.
 It's a night of food, music, and fun.

 During the academic year, the College hosts special academic events that bring music, theater, dance, and major speakers to campus.
 Students can attend free of charge.

-The Pink Game occurs each February during an LVC women's basketball game.
+The Pink Game occurs each spring during an LVC women's basketball game.
 This special game honors the strength, courage, and passion of those who have faced the challenges of breast cancer.
-A collaborative effort of the local and College communities, this event raises money and awareness and provides a fun-filled night for all in attendance that hopefully ends in victory!
+A collaborative effort of the local and College communities, this event raisers money and awareness, and provides a fun-filled night for all in attendance that hopefully ends in victory!

-The LVC chapter of Colleges Against Cancer hosts Relay for Life each spring in the Arnold Sports Center.
-More than 500 students representing 60 teams walk throughout the night and participate in a variety of activities such as the luminary and fight back ceremonies, "Miss Relay" contest, dodge ball, basketball, the "ice melt," concerts, dancing, performers, and more.
+The LVC chapter of Colleges Against Cancer hosts Relay for Lie each spring in the Arnold Sports Center.
+More than 600 students representing 75 teams walk throughout the night and participate in a variety of activities such as the luminary and fight back ceremonies, "Miss Relay" contest, dodge ball, basketball, the "ice melt," concerts, dancing, performers, and more.
 All proceeds benefit the American Cancer Society.

-During the second semester, the Concert Choir (accompanied by the Chamber Choir) tours a regional part of the eastern United States.
-Recent tours have taken the choir to Pennsylvania, New Jersey, Maryland, New York, Washington, D.C., Virginia, South Carolina, Georgia, and Delaware.
+During the spring semester, the Concert Choir (accompanied by the Chamber Choir) tours a regional part of the eastern United States.
+Recent tours have taken the choir to Pennsylvania, New Jersey, Maryland, New York, Washington D.C., Virginia, South Carolina, Georgia, and Delaware.
 The choir presents its final concert at the College.